Jack Prelutsky: Poetry

 Prelutsky has written more than 50 poetry collections, including Nightmares: Poems to Trouble Your Sleep (1976), It's Halloween (1977), The Mean Old Mean Hyena (1978), and Something BIG Has Been Here (1990).
 He has also compiled numerous children's anthologies comprising poems of others.

 He has also set his poems to music on the audio versions of his anthologies.
 He often sings and plays guitar on them.

 In 2006, the Poetry Foundation named Prelutsky the inaugural winner of the Children's Poet Laureate award.

 In 2007, the Washington Poets Association awarded Prelutsky a Lifetime Achievement Award.

-In 1996, he appeared on the popular animated television series Arthur, in the episode "I'm a Poet."
+In 1996, he appeared as himself on the popular animated television series Arthur, in the episode "I'm a Poet" (S1E28a).

 His book Behold the Bold Umbrellaphant and Other Poems (illustrated by Carin Berger) won the 2007 Scandiuzzi Children's Book Award of the Washington State Book Awards in the Picture Book category.

 In 1993, his poetry collection The New Kid on the Block was made into an interactive story book by Brøderbund's Living Books series.

 Prelutsky has garnered many awards in his long career including citations as: New York Times Outstanding Book of the Year, School Library Journal Best of the Best Book, International Reading Association/Children's Book Council Children's Choice, Library of Congress Book of the Year, Parents' Choice Award, American Library Association Notable Children's Recording, an Association for Library Services to Children Notable Book and Booklist Editor's Choice, among others.
 His combined works have sold over a million copies and been translated into many languages.

 In 2018, his poem "Homework!
 Oh, Homework!" was featured in a national commercial for Apple's iPad.